ninichang/cartogram-web/doc/setup-ubuntu.md

     /home/jansky/cartogram/cartogram_generator/cartogram

-In the fourth line, replace `/home/jansky/cartogram` in `CARTOGRAM_DATA_DIR` with the path to the folder containing the cartogram generator.
+In the fourth line, replace `/home/jansky/cartogram` in `CARTOGRAM_DATA_DIR` with the path to the folder containing the cartogram generator, followed by `/data`.
 Do not include a trailing slash.

+For example, if the root of the cartogram generator repository is

+    /home/jansky/cartogram

+Then `CARTOGRAM_DATA_DIR` should be set to

+    /home/jansky/cartogram/data

 In the tenth line, in `CARTOGRAM_DATABASE_URI`, replace `username` with `gocart`, `password` with the database password you created, and `database` with `gocart`.
 Save the file and quit TextEdit.